Plan to control nonpoint sources of pollution

 Register in advance on Zoom.

 We are hosting a webinar where we will discuss our process and provide an overview of updates made to the plan.
-While there will be time for questions, because this is not a formal hearing we will not be taking oral testimony and encourage comments be submitted through mail or online.
+While there will be time for questions, because this is not a formal hearing we will not be taking oral testimony and encourage comments be submitted online or through the mail.

 Clean Water Guidance